iftikharsafi7/vPDU_analysis/README.md

    To run this file use this command "python3 IV.py -I IV_data.csv -PS c" where the -PS is the power supply argument and c is the CAEN power supply.
 3. reco_finger_plots.py: This script creates the finger plots from the reconstructed root files.
 Inside the file, add the name of the text file and directory.
 I will plot the finger plots for each tile.

+vPDU data files are available on chuck server at CAMK /work/chuck/iftikhar/vpdu_files/